gt3/retake/README.md

 ECMAScript, the language, lacks built-in support for advanced data structures.
 Arrays and Objects in Javascript are highly efficient and provide a flexible API.
 However their mutative surface area does not serve well in design of concurrent systems.
-This is specially true for web apps (React, Redux, Flux) where UIs can be described as a function of application state in a constant fold of events.
+This is specially true for web apps (React, Flux, Redux et al.) where UIs can be described as a function of application state in a constant fold of events.
+Referential transparency is imperative, hence the demand for functional data structures.

-ES2015 has introduced game-changing features (for e.g. generator functions, lambdas, iteration protocols, TCO) that improve performance and offer great flexibility in representing computations.
+ES2015 has introduced game-changing features (for e.g. generator functions, lambdas, iteration protocols, proper tail calls) that improve performance and offer great flexibility in representing computations.
 As a result, we've benefited from libraries such as Immutable.js and Mori that offer an assortment of fully persistent data structures.

-Retake takes a more focused, refined approach to managing *pieces of data* your app cares about at any given time.
+Retake takes a more pragmatic, refined approach in managing *pieces of data* your app cares about *at any given time*.
-It comprises of a Lazy List implementation and auxiliary functions to allow efficient traversal and updates.
+It is comprised of List, Zipper, and Transforms that enable proper organization of data for efficient traversal and updates.
-It aims to offer practical solutions to most common challenges faced by Javascript developers in data handling by providing a simpler OO interface to functional data structures.
-As a result, the overhead of persistence and transformations is isolated from app logic leading to less procedural code.
+These functional concepts are implemented and exposed in a way to meet requirements of modern Javascript apps.
+The end goal is to free app domain of procedural code by isolating the overhead of persistence and retrieval.

 This implementation covers 3 important facets: